MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-cache-storage.md

 profileSettings.SetCanCacheLicenses(false);
 ```

-### Caching API Engines
+### Caching Engines

-Typically, in MIP SDK, an API engine is created for each user performing an API operation and provides an interface to all operations that are performed on behalf of an authenticated identity.
+In MIP SDK, an engine is created for each user performing any authenticated operation.
+Engines provides an interface for all operations that are performed on behalf of an authenticated identity.
 As discussed in [Profiles and Engines concepts](concept-profile-engine-cpp.md), FileEngine, PolicyEngine or ProtectionEngine each has two states `CREATED` and `LOADED`.
 An engine needs to be created and loaded for it to be able to perform SDK operations.
-If an engine is not in use, the API caches the engine and retains it in `CREATED` state as long as possible depending on available resources.
-Respective API's profile class also provides a method `UnloadEngineAsync` to achieve this explicitly.
+If an engine is not in use, the SDK caches the engine and retains it in `CREATED` state as long as possible depending on available resources.
+Each Respective SDK's *profile* class also provides a method `UnloadEngineAsync` to achieve this explicitly.

 Each engine has a unique identifier `id` that is used in all engine management operations.
 The client application can provide an id explicitly, or the SDK can generated one, if it's not provided by the application.
 If a unique identifier is provided using engine settings objects at the time of engine creation, and caching is enabled in API profile as described above, same engines can be used every time the user performs an operation with the SDK.
 Follow the code snippets for creating a `[mip::FileEngine](./concept-profile-engine-file-engine-cpp.md#create-file-engine-settings)`, `[mip::PolicyEngine](./concept-profile-engine-policy-engine-cpp.md#implementation-create-policy-engine-settings)`.

-Failing to provide an existing engine Id will result in extra service round trips to fetch policy and will fetch licenses that may have already been cached for the existing engine.
-Caching the engine ID alllows the SDK offline access to previously decrypted information and general performance improvements.
+Failing to provide an existing engineId will result in extra service round trips to fetch policy and will fetch licenses that may have already been cached for the existing engine.
+Caching the engine ID allows the SDK offline access to previously decrypted information and general performance improvements.

+## Next Steps

+Next, learn more about [Profile and Engine object concepts](concept-profile-engine-cpp.md) to understand how to properly set MIP engine IDs to properly utilize MIP SDK caching.